bgmcmullen/data-structures-and-algorithms/javascript/linked-list/linked-list-insertions.md

-# CExtend a Linked List to allow various insertion methods.
+# Extend a Linked List to allow various insertion methods.
 Write the following methods for the Linked List class:

 append